Can We Be Better Investors By Asking Questions from Shakespeare?

 Think about that.

-Investors think they are paying high fees for the manager.
-In reality, however, they are paying high fees for the broker-dealer business platform, marketing, sales management and commissions to brokers (excuse me – again – wealth advisors).
+In reality, they are paying high fees for the brokerage firm’s business platform, marketing, sales management and commissions to brokers (excuse me – again – wealth advisors).

-But while high mark-ups may be deemed by firms to be suitable, is it appropriate to sell clients on the idea that they are paying for one thing (alpha generating investment managers) when they are in fact paying the majority of the fee for something else (branding, marketing, sales and commissions)?
+But while high mark-ups may be deemed suitable, is it appropriate to sell clients on the idea that they are paying for one thing (investment managers) when they are in fact paying the majority of the fee for something else (branding, marketing, sales and commissions)?

-So, how does this all leave us back at Juliet?
+How does this all relate back to Romeo and Juliet?

 Don’t be star-crossed and fall in love with a brand when entering into what can be an emotional relationship (money matters can be highly charged).